Skip to content

 Article annotations PubTator3 https://www.ncbi.nlm.nih.gov/research/pubtator3-api No Entity annotations

-Article fulltext resolution PMC OA + NCBI ID Converter https://www.ncbi.nlm.nih.gov/pmc/utils/oa/oa.fcgi, https://pmc.ncbi.nlm.nih.gov/tools/idconv/api/v1/articles No Full-text and PMID/PMCID/DOI bridging
+Article full-text resolution PMC OA + NCBI ID Converter https://www.ncbi.nlm.nih.gov/pmc/utils/oa/oa.fcgi, https://pmc.ncbi.nlm.nih.gov/tools/idconv/api/v1/articles No Full-text and PMID/PMCID/DOI bridging

 Disease normalization MyDisease.info https://mydisease.info/v1 No MONDO-oriented disease normalization

-Disease genes/pathways/prevalence OpenTargets GraphQL + Reactome https://api.platform.opentargets.org/api/v4/graphql, https://reactome.org/ContentService No Baseline disease context
+Disease genes/pathways/prevalence OpenTargets GraphQL + Reactome https://api.platform.opentargets.org/api/v4/graphql, https://reactome.org/ContentService No Baseline disease context with ranked associated targets; disease genes can promote OpenTargets rows directly into the disease-gene table and attach OT score summaries

 Disease genes and phenotypes sections Monarch Initiative API v3 https://api-v3.monarchinitiative.org No Core disease associations and phenotype evidence